Here are all the facts and statistics you need to know about the Sochi Autodrom ahead of the 2021 Russian Grand Prix!

-From the six Russian Grands Prix held so far at the Sochi Autodrom, the average pole margin has been 0.305 seconds.
+From the seven Russian Grands Prix held so far at the Sochi Autodrom, the average pole margin is 0.342 seconds.

 Only two of the six Grands Prix at the Sochi Autodrom have been won from pole.
-The polesitter has finished on the podium without winning the race four times.
-There has never been an occasion where the polesitter at the Russian Grand Prix has failed to finish on the podium.
+The polesitter has finished on the podium without winning the race five times.
+There has never been an occasion on which the polesitter at the Russian Grand Prix has failed to finish on the podium.

-2017 is the only time the Russian Grand Prix hasn’t been won from the front row of the grid.
-Valtteri Bottas won from third in that season.
+2017 and 2020 are the only times that the Russian Grand Prix has not been won from the front row of the grid.
+Valtteri Bottas won from third on the grid on both occasions.